samuelard7/WebD/READme.txt

 The source can be found in the following github link :---> https://github.com/samuelard7/WebD.git

-The project is not fully functional as there are some backend, interaction yet to be done.
 The changes can be seen in github main branch.

 ###Steps to execute the project